alex-s-gardner/ItsLive.jl/README.md

 # ITS_LIVE.jl
 ![ITS_LIVE](https://its-live-data.s3.amazonaws.com/documentation/ITS_LIVE_logo_transparent_wht.png)

+# A Package Julia
-**This repository is the beginnings of a Julia package for working with NASA ITS_LIVE data, it is in it's infancy and will be developed over time**
+**This repository is the beginnings of a Julia package for working with NASA [ITS_LIVE](https://its-live.jpl.nasa.gov/) data, it is in it's infancy and will be developed over time**

-# Functions for Julia
-These Julia functions are intended to make it easy and efficient to work with [ITS_LIVE](https://its-live.jpl.nasa.gov/) velocity data.

 ## Function List
 **`datacube_catalog`** returns a DataFrame of the catalog for all of the ITS_LIVE zarr datacubes